RagnarRa/Moo2/Visual Code for Node.md

-# Setting Visual Code up for Node/Express IntelliSense and Debugging
+# Setting Visual Code up for Node/Express

 To get node/express support in Visual Code (IntelliSense and more):